 Krakow Christmas Markets

 As the scent of delicious mulled wine drifts through the air, breathe in all the joys of Christmas in Krakow.
 During Advent, Europe’s cities are filled with wonderful Christmas markets featuring delightful traditional gifts, hand crafted items and a varied array of foods.
-Krakow is certainly no exception!
-Founded on the legend of King Krak slaying a dragon, this is a magical place throughout the year.
-During the festive season, however, snow usually falls and coats the city, transforming Krakow into a true winter wonderland.
+This is certainly no exception!
+Founded on the legend of King Krak slaying a dragon, Krakow is a magical place throughout the year.
+During the festive season, however, snow usually falls and coats the city, transforming the city into a true winter wonderland.

 Krakow is a charming town, complete with cobbled streets and horse-drawn carriages.
 Poland’s ancient capital is famous for its beautiful old town with spectacular architecture, rich in Gothic churches and Baroque palaces.
 The beautiful old buildings remain and its museums host collections of priceless artifacts.
 Follow in the footsteps of kings on the ‘Royal Route’ – the coronation path of Polish monarchs – from Florianska Gate to Wawel Castle.
 Then visit the castle complex which contains a wealth of vibrant treasures.
 Perhaps catch a glimpse of the crown jewels.

 Furthermore, with direct flights from many regional UK airports, and with Greatdays’ staff having recently inspected our preferred hotels, there’s no reason to miss the delights of Krakow at Christmas.
 Experience the mystery of the winding lanes as you celebrate the festive season.
 With a collection of markets across the city, Krakow’s markets are a wonderful way to fill yourself with the anticipation of advent.

 Late November - December 2019

 Arrive in Krakow

 Travel to Krakow by coach or air and check into your hotel and enjoy the rest of the day at leisure.

 Krakow Christmas Markets